jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 1. What is the speedup of the system when you change the CPU and cache frequency from 1GHz to 2GHz to 4GHz?
 Show the speedup for each ISA.
 2. Does the Iron Law of Performance correctly predict the speedup for each ISA?
 Why or why not?

-### Step IV: Investigating the impact of the memory model

-Add the ability to change the memory model in your configuration script.
-Use 1GHz as the clock frequency.

-In your report, answer the following questions after simulation supported with data.

-1. What is the speedup of DDR4 and LPDDR5 memory models compared to DDR3?
-Show the speedup for each ISA.
-2. What part of the Iron Law of Performance is most affected by changing the memory architecture?

 ### Research question:

 Answer the following question in your report based on the four steps above.

-*For a simple CPU model (i.e., fixed microarchitecture), does ISA, memory, or technology make a bigger impact on system performance?*
+*For a simple CPU model (i.e., fixed microarchitecture), does ISA or technology make a bigger impact on system performance?*

-We gathered data on the effects of the ISA with a fixed memory and frequency, the effects of the frequency with a fixed ISA and memory, and the effects of the memory with a fixed ISA and frequency.
+We gathered data on the effects of the ISA with a fixed memory and frequency and the effects of the frequency with a fixed ISA and memory
 Use the data you gathered to support your answer to the research question.

 ### Next steps (required 201A, extra credit 154B):